idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     main = putStrLn ?greeting

-The syntax ``?greeting`` introduces a hole, which stands for a part of a program which is not yet written.
+The syntax ``?greeting`` introduces a hole, which stands for a part of a program that is not yet written.
 This is a valid Idris program, and you can check the type of ``greeting``:

 ::